Jiménez hits 3-run homer as White Sox rally past Tigers 4-3

 The high-scoring White Sox had been held to just one second-inning walk at that point.
 But they got to Mize after the young right-hander had to wait through the long top half of the sixth.

+“It’s so frustrating we didn’t get him a win because he pitched so well,” Tigers manager Ron Gardenhire said.
+“That layoff really got him and we worried about that.
+Sitting there that long inning, which is great for our offense, but not always great for the pitcher.”

 Nomar Mazara reached on a leadoff walk and Yolmer Sánchez doubled for Chicago’s first hit, putting runners on second and third.
-Mize departed after Nick Madrigal’s run-scoring groundout, and José Cisnero (2-3) hit Tim Anderson before Jiménez hit a towering drive that just cleared the wall in left for his 12th homer.
+Mize departed after Nick Madrigal’s run-scoring groundout, and José Cisnero (2-3) hit Tim Anderson before Jiménez drove a high fastball just over the wall in left for his 12th homer.

+“I thought that ball was like 10 rows deep, but it got enough to score three runs,” Jiménez said.

-Mize, the No. 1 overall pick in the 2018 draft, was charged with two runs in 5 1/3 innings.
+Mize, the No. 1 overall pick in the 2018 draft, was charged with two runs in 5 1/3 innings on a cool night.
 He struck out five and walked two.

+“When it comes to the long inning, I’m not going to complain about it,” he said.
+“We scored three runs.
+I should have done a better job going back out there.
+I can’t walk that first guy after we just took a lead and I ended up giving up a double after that.”

 Colomé worked the ninth for his 10th save, retiring three in a row after Cameron reached on an error.